Posted on August 25, 2015

 - Allow local governments to regulate firearms.

-In 2009, Rhode Island had the sixth lowest number of gun deaths per capita among the states.
-56 people died from firearm-related injuries in Rhode Island in that year.
+In 2013, Rhode Island had the fifth lowest number of gun deaths per capita among the states.
 In addition, based on data published by Mayors Against Illegal Guns, in 2009, Rhode Island supplied the seventh lowest number of crime guns to other states per capita.
 Rhode Island exports crime guns at less than half the national average.

 Rhode Island Firearms Laws